Skip to content

 Timoni is available as a binary executable for Linux, macOS and Windows.
 The AMD64 and ARM64 binaries can be downloaded from GitHub releases.

-Install the latest release on macOS or Linux with:
+Install timoni on macOS or Linux with:

 brew install stefanprodan/tap/timoni